Interconnection Process

 The PowerClerk application is assigned to PEC’s Energy Services Advisor, the One-Line Diagram for system designs, system information and application data is reviewed.

-If no corrections are required, approval to install is sent to the installer and PEC member by automated email.
+If no corrections or additional information is required, approval to install is sent to the installer and PEC member by automated email.
+If it is determined the application requires a study coordination or system upgrades, the member will be notified by PEC’s Engineering team.

 Once DG installation is complete, applicants can login to PowerClerk and access the application project in the homepage under Current Forms.
 Click BeginConfirm Installation / Request for Site Inspection and follow the instructions.